NARRATIVE REPORT ON FOOD ASSISTANCE BY MEMBERS OF THE

 FOOD ASSISTANCE CONVENTION

 The Food Assistance Convention (FAC) includes many of the largest humanitarian food assistance donors that together seek to save lives, reduce hunger, improve food security, and improve the nutritional status of the most vulnerable populations around the world.
 To achieve these goals, the 14 FAC members provide a defined minimum level of food assistance on an annual basis.
-In 2016, this assistance totaled more than USD 3 billion dollars - the largest commitment to date and reflective of the increasing need for food assistance around the world.
+In 2017, this assistance totalled more than USD 7 billion - the largest commitment to date and reflective of the increasing need for food assistance around the world.
+FAC members assisted with key responses supporting countries such as the Democratic Republic of the Congo, the Democratic Republic of Korea (DPRK), Ethiopia, Iraq, Jordan, Kenya, the Kyrgyz Republic, Namibia, Nepal, Nigeria, Palestine, Somalia, South Sudan, Syria, Tajikistan, Uganda and Yemen.
+Donors also responded to global food insecurity, including the Rohingya crisis (Bangladesh and Myanmar), Sahel food and nutrition crisis, Hurricane Irma, and El Niño.

-Putting policy into practice, several FAC members initiated innovated approaches to food assistance including multi-year funding, multi-purpose cash, and efforts to improve malnutrition treatments and their delivery systems.
-Sharing best practices amongst each other, FAC members also focused on localized partnerships, both in emergency and long term food security programs, as well as transparency on beneficiary reach.
+Putting policy into practice, several FAC members continued government-wide responses to tackle hunger, including innovative approaches to food assistance such as multi-year funding, multi-purpose cash, and efforts to improve malnutrition treatments and delivery systems.
+Sharing best practices amongst themselves, FAC members also focused on localized partnerships in emergency and long term food security programs, as well as transparency on beneficiary outreach.